dapr/docs/daprdocs/content/en/contributing/docs-contrib/contributing-docs.md

 - Name your PNG files using the convention of a concept or building block so that they are grouped.
   - For example: `service-invocation-overview.png`.
   - For more information on calling out images using shortcode, see the [Images guidance](#images) section below.
-- Add the diagram to the correct section in the `Dapr-Diagrams.pptx` deck so that they can be amended and updated during routine refresh.
+  - Add the diagram to the appropriate section in your documentation
+- Comment the diagram as a .pptx slide to your PR so it can be amended and added to the diagram deck by maintainers.

 ## Contributing a new docs page